influxdata/docs-v2/content/influxdb/cloud/query-data/parameterized-queries.md

       |> limit(n:2)","params":{"mybucket":"telegraf"}
     ```
    This will query the `telegraf` bucket.

-1. Since this query must be executed with the API,Make it JSON.
+1. Since this query must be executed with the API, it needs to be in JSON format.
    Schematically, it will look like this:
    ```json
    {